DanJeffries/Incremental/README.md

 <b>A program for incrementally testing Stacks parameters</b>

-Restriction site Associated DNA sequencing (RADseq) has taken the world of molecular ecology by ~~the balls~~ storm!
+Restriction site Associated DNA sequencing (RADseq) has taken the world of molecular ecology by storm!
 It has allowed biologists to obtain hugely powerful datasets of genome-wide molecular markers for organisms with no pre-existing molecular resources.

 However, the analysis of RADseq data is not trivial, and is highly parameterised, with many factors to consider in order to get the best out of the data, without introducing systematic errors.
 Unfortunately we have not yet developed the ability to predict the future, as such, many preliminary trials are needed to inform the optimal choice of parameter values for RADseq analyses.
 But such tests require a lot of time and manual work.